Back

 how to design software

 It shows how meditations are stored in the app and how the content library interacts with other parts like a backend server.
 As you can see, the app architecture consists of 7 modules that perform one clear function.
-These modules are communicating with each other via interfaces, which is their interaction “language”.
+These modules communicate with each other via interfaces, which is their interaction “language.”

 how to design software

 The “socket” symbol means that this component requires input, and the “ball” symbol means that this component provides output.
-But sometimes components don’t know which data they will receive or provide.
-These interactions are marked with “ports”, which are depicted as little squares on the edge of a component symbol.
+But sometimes, components don’t know which data they will receive or give.
+These interactions are marked with “ports” which are depicted as little squares on the edge of a component symbol.

 This diagram is a simplified model — for example, it doesn’t include user accounts as a component.
 But it’s representative enough and it shows the basic app architecture.